What is the Difference Between a Line Voltage Thermostat and a Low Voltage Thermostat?

 line voltage thermostat

-Advantages of Line Voltage Wiring
+Advantages of Line Voltage:

 • Lower cost of appliances and fixtures

-• Plug and Play easy to install appliance
+• Plug and Play, easy to install appliance

 • Does not require transformer to convert voltage

-• Large variety of products to choose from
+• Large variety of products to choose from use it

 • Standard line voltage for American products